Pocket Doors vs. Barn Doors

 Price

-Barn doors can cost anywhere from two hundred dollars for the most basic, hardware store door, to over a grand for heavier, higher quality doors, plus everything in between.
+Barn doors can cost from two hundred dollars for a basic hardware store door to over a thousand dollars for heavier, higher-quality doors.
+Prices vary widely based on the type and quality of the door.

 In general, installation costs anywhere from $600 dollars to a little over a grand.